nathan-mahynski/nathan-mahynski.github.io/_research/two_dimensional_material_genome.md

 explaining how to draw lines:
 REmark that orbifold means that "curved edges in flat plane" = "straight lines on curved surface" much like Einstein's theory of frame dragging

+show that JPCA boundaries are all just convenient cuttings of the orbifolds!

+Connection of "rotational diffusion" to Itajime shibori by C. Yackel

 <!--
 2D Crystallographic Tiling